Florian-Katerndahl/aerial-berlin/README.md

 make clean
 ```

+> [!NOTE]
+> Alternatively, you can use a Docker image with ECW support such as this one: `floriankaterndahl/ecw2tiff:latest`.

 ## Code Styling

 The `astyle` formatting options can be found in `.astyle`.
 To reformat any C files, run the following command